gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 There are three main points to remember with authentication in k8s:

 * In its straightforward form, authentication is done with certificates, tokens or basic authentication (i.e. username or password)
-* Username are not created by the API, but should be managed by the operating system or an external server
+* Username are not created by the API, and should be managed by the operating system or an external server
 * System accounts are used by processes to acccess the API (read [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more)

 There are also two types of more advanced authentication mechanisms: